basecamp/handbook/stateFMLA.md

 ## New York
-If you're an [eligible secondary caregiver](https://www.nysenate.gov/legislation/laws/WKC/201) in the state of New York, you may be able to take up to 10 weeks leave.
+If you’re an [eligible secondary caregiver](https://www.nysenate.gov/legislation/laws/WKC/201) in the state of New York, you may be able to take up to 10 weeks leave.

 ## Washington
 - This is a voluntary plan fully funded by Basecamp.
 Employees will not be taxed for this plan.